yl-ang/tp/docs/UserGuide.md

 ### 1.3.
 Navigating the User Guide

-For help with installing LibTask and understanding our interface, you can head over to our [Quick start](#2-quick-start) section.
+For help with installing and understanding LibTask's GUI, you can head over to our [Quick start](#2-quick-start) section.

 For the full documentation of each feature, you can refer to our [Features](#3-features) section.